APLConfiguration

 func customIdentifier() -> String?

-Converts the current state of the APLConfiguration instance into a string that can be passed as launch arguments to the app when launched as UI automation test.
+Generates a string that can be passed as launch arguments to the app under test, to apply configuration.
 The -[APLConfiguration allowInvalidSignatures] method in the app under test must return YES for this configuration to be applied.

 Objective-C example